quantinsights/epollhttp/README.md

-# kisshttp
+# epollhttp
-KISS(Keep-It-Simple-Stupid) HTTP Server
+A simple epoll-based HTTP server written in C++.